Frequently Asked Questions

 1. In simple terms, what does an advancement program entail in our school setting?

 Here are the areas over which the Advancement Office holds the responsibility, . . .

 - communication and marketing

 - community and government relations

 - development and fundraising (including special events)

 - alumni relations

-4. How different is this from marketing and public relations?
+3. How different is this office from a marketing and public relations office?